MFA General Guidelines

 Member and National Juried Shows: Placement of works is the responsibility of the Exhibitions Committee and its chosen jurors.

 Solo/Small Group Exhibitions: Artists are encouraged to work with the gallery staff to install their exhibition as part of the professional development process.
 The Gallery has final say on presentation.
-Once a work is selected for exhibition, the artist cannot remove it from the gallery unless unusual circumstances require an exception.
+Once the exhibition is installed, the artist may not remove or change out artworks unless unusual circumstances require an approved exception.

 Pickup and Storage

-• When the exhibit ends, unless specified otherwise, you may pick up your work no earlier than 3:00 pm on the closing day of the exhibit.
+• When the exhibit ends, unless specified otherwise, you may pick up your work no earlier than 6:00 pm on the closing day of the exhibit (at end of the closing reception).

 • You must pick up your work within 48 hours of the closing day of the exhibit, or notify the gallery if you will be late.